 Since the Liberty doesn’t have stimulation and expression modes preset, it is recommended to start the pump at a speed of 10 and a suction of 10 until you feel your let-down.
 The pump allows you to set 3 memory modes, so I automatically set this to preset 1.
 This way, when I turn the pump on, instead of going from speed 1 and suction 1 all the way up to 10, I can start at my preset 1 for “stimulation mode”.

-My first try with the Liberty, I started at the 10/10 settings and then went down to 4/4, as it seemed comparable to my Spectra.
+On my first try with the Liberty, I started at the 10/10 settings and then went down to 4/4, as it seemed comparable to my Spectra.
 I played around with the settings, and after 18 minutes of pumping (almost double my regular amount), I only got 1.5 ounces COMBINED!
 TERRIBLE!
 I had to finish pumping with my S1, and I got 2.5 ounces on my left side within 6 minutes.
 I was pretty disappointed with the Liberty but wanted to try it out a few times before I made up my mind.

 The next night, I decided to test the Liberty pump with my Spectra flanges.
 This was easy to set up since both are closed systems.
 To do this, I took the cords for my Spectra flanges and plugged them into the Freemie Y connector.
 I wanted to see whether it was the Freemie cups that weren’t working for me, the actual pump, or user error.
 Based on the technical specifications, it shouldn’t be the pump since it has a suction similar to the S1, and many people love the Freemie cups, so it was most likely user error.